jelius-sama/journalmon/README.md

 ## 📄 License

-This is a production-ready tool.
+This is a tool for hobbyist.
 Use it to keep your systems healthy! 🚀